Kaya2005/KAYA-BUG-BOT-/README.md

-PREXZY BUG BOT is a bug bot designed to enhance the functionality and preferences of a user's whatsApp.
+KAYA BUG BOT is a bug bot designed to enhance the functionality and preferences of a user's whatsApp.
 As well as put an end to the era of scammers.
 Use reasonably

 If you clone my repo or use as base bot, dont forget to give credits.
 PREXZYVILLA
 ### 1. FORK THIS REPO